mrcmet/Introduction-to-Mechatronics/source/content/category-folder/Analog to Digital Conversion/Index.md

+---
-# Analog to Digital Conversion
+title: Analog to Diital Conversion

-This chapter will discuss the task of converting analog measurements to discrete, and ultimately digital data.
+---